 Caulfield First semester 2005 (Day)

-Contact Hours: 12 hours per week, including 4 hour studio contact and 8 independent study hours
+Contact Hours: 12 hours per week, including one 1 hour lecture and 3 studio hours plus 8 independent hours